Avi Frey ’08

 Wendy Cheng '14

-Wendy Cheng is currently a legal fellow at the Matrimonial & Family Law Unit of New York Legal Assistance Group (NYLAG), providing victims of domestic violence, in particular Asian immigrant victims, with linguistically competent, culturally sensitive, and holistic representation.
-During law school, she interned at New York Asian Women’s Center (NYAWC), Brooklyn Defender Services and Immigration Equality.
-While at NYU, she also participated in the LGBT Rights Clinic and served on the board of OUTLaw and Asia Law Society.
+Wendy Cheng is currently a legal fellow at the Matrimonial & Family Law Unit of New York Legal Assistance Group, providing victims of domestic violence, in particular Asian immigrant victims, with linguistically competent, culturally sensitive, and holistic representation.
+While at NYU, she interned at New York Asian Women’s Center, Brooklyn Defender Services, and Immigration Equality.
+She also participated in the LGBT Rights Clinic and served on the board of OUTLaw and Asia Law Society.
 Prior to law school, Wendy interned at European Parliament and Taiwan Legislative Yuan.
 She received an undergraduate degree in international relations from the University of Rochester in 2011.

 Anne Mathews '14